-Is that an Angel in clouds?
+Is that an angel in clouds?

 MONTGOMERY, Texas (KTRK) --"Wow, that's a big angel in the sky!"

-That was Eyewitness News viewer Danny Ferraro's first impression when he turned on to Texas State Highway105 in Montgomery and looked up Monday evening.
+That was Eyewitness News viewer Danny Ferraro's first impression when he turned on to Texas State Highway 105 in Montgomery and looked up Monday evening.

 A group of clouds resembling an angel covered the sun, sending glowing rays all around it.